Lefschetz duality for local cohomology: Applications to triangulated homology manifolds

 \begin{remark} It is not difficult to check that a $d$-dimensional (normal) pseudomanifold $\Delta$ is orientable if and only if $H_d(\Delta;\Z)\neq 0$, that is furthermore equivalent to the fact that $H_d(\Delta;\Z)\cong \Z$.
 Indeed, the summation over the facets $\sigma\in \Delta$ of $m\sgn(\sigma)\sigma$ gives a top-dimensional (and so nontrivial) cycle for all $m\in\Z$.
 On the other hand, given a top dimensional cycle $\sum_{\sigma}a_{\sigma}\sigma$ with $a_{\sigma}\in\Z$, using condition (2) in the definition of normal pseudomanifolds, and since $\Delta$ is strongly connected, we must have $a_{\sigma}\neq 0$ for any facet $\sigma$.
 Moreover, since $\Delta$ is strongly connected and using condition (2) in the definition of normal pseudomanifolds, there must exist a natural number $m\in\N$ such that $a_{\sigma}=\pm m$ for every facet $\sigma$.
 It is therefore enough to define accordingly $\sgn(\sigma)$.

 Notice that, if $k$ has characteristic 2 and $\Delta$ is a $d$-dimensional (normal) pseudomanifold, then $H_d(\Delta;k)\neq 0$, since $\sum_{\sigma}\sigma$ is always a top-dimensional cycle (where the summation runs over all the facets).
-On the other hand, there are not orientable normal pseudomanifolds, for example the triangulation of the Moebius strip on 5 vertices with facets:
+On the other hand, there are non-orientable normal pseudomanifolds, for example a triangulation of the real projective plane. \end{remark}